jrehor/kcc/README.md

   `t        `T        time
 ```

-This is not very revealing, so lets see some action.
+This is not very revealing, so lets see them in action.
 The operator to query the type of anything in k is `@`.

 ```q
  @42         /int atom